freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/use-multiple-conditional-ternary-operators.english.md

 }
 ```

+To make your code easier to read, it is considered best practice to format multiple conditional operators such that each condition is on a separate line, as shown in the first example.

 </section>

 ## Instructions
 <section id='instructions'>
-Use multiple conditional operators in the <code>checkSign</code> function to check if a number is positive, negative or zero.
+In the <code>checkSign</code> function, use multiple conditional operators - following the recommended format used in <code>findGreaterOrEqual</code> - to check if a number is positive, negative or zero.
 The function should return "positive", "negative" or "zero".
 </section>

 ## Tests